Commercial content | 18+ | T&C's Apply

 This campaign also resulted in relegation too, and Cambridge United could no longer call itself a Football League club.
 For the first time in 35 years, Cambridge United were back playing non-league football.

 Cambridge United suffered Football Conference playoff heartbreak for two consecutive seasons.
 The 2007/2008 season saw the club qualify for the playoffs after finishing in second place.
 However, after beating Burton Albion in the semi final, the club were beaten by Exeter City in the Football Conference playoff final held at Wembley Stadium.

 It was a case of history repeating itself the following season.
 Cambridge United once again finished in second place and once again made it to the Football Conference playoff final, but were beaten again, this time 2-0 by Torquay United.

 The club had to wait another five years for another chance of promotion.
 This time, the club were successful.
 Another second place finish saw Cambridge United qualify for the playoffs, where the club met Halifax Town in the semi final.
 Cambridge United won this tie 2-1 on aggregate, and headed to Wembley to face Gateshead.
 Cambridge United won this encounter 2-1 and returned to the Football League for the first time in ten years.

-The 2014/2015 season saw Cambridge United play as a member of League Two.
-The club are now in their third consecutive season in League Two.
+The 2018/2019 season sees Cambridge United play as a member of League Two.
+The club are now in their fifth consecutive season in League Two.